spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/install-pcg.md

 ---

 A Private Cloud Gateway (PCG) is required to connect your Nutanix cloud with Palette.
-The PCG enables Palette to securely monitor Nutanix clusters in the deployed cloud environment.
+The PCG enables Palette to create and monitor Nutanix clusters in the deployed cloud environment.
 This section guides you on how to install the PCG.

 ## Prerequisites

 - A Nutanix Prism Central account with *Prism Admin* role.

+- A Nutanix Prism Element cluster created.

 - A Nutanix subnet created in Nutanix Prism Central.